Search and replace content in files

 The following video shows how you can search for any data in files.

 Find the search string in a project

 In the search field, type your search string.
-Alternatively, in the editor, highlight the string you want to find and press Ctrl+Shift+F. DataGrip places the highlighted string into the search field.
+Alternatively, in the editor, highlight the string you want to find and press Control+Shift+F. DataGrip places the highlighted string into the search field.

 If you need, specify the additional options.

-Check the results in the preview area of the dialog where you can replace the search string or select another string, press Ctrl+Shift+F again and start a new search.
+Check the results in the preview area of the dialog where you can replace the search string or select another string, press Control+Shift+F again and start a new search.

 Narrow your search

-With Regex checkbox selected, DataGrip automatically escapes special regex symbols with backslash
+With selected, DataGrip automatically escapes special regex symbols with backslash

 \when you search for a text string that contains them.